-3. Who Should Read This Policy Graculty and Staff

-4. Related Documents and References Employee Handbook

-5. History

-☐ Revision Date: 07/01/2018

-$\square$ Reviewed on 03/22/2020

-Policy Title: Travel Policy Policy Number: HRO.400.14
+Revision Date: 07/01/2018 Reviewed Date: 03/22/2020 Policy Title: Travel Policy Policy Number: HRO.400.14

 Policy Owner: Human Resources Office Responsible Office: Human Resources Office

 The purpose of the Travel Policy is to help faculty and staff use university resources wisely and effectively.
 The policy also aims to ensure compliance with those traveling for university business and supports the safety and well-being of individuals.
 Those who travel on behalf or for the university must be conducting business for the sole benefit of the university.